VintageNOW fashion show returns with futuristic theme, charity focus t...

 “Like I said, that’s been our, on our, you know, shortlist for a long time, and it just felt like this year was the right year to talk about the future, and it’s just going to be fun.
 You know, no one knows 200 years from now or more, what people will be wearing.
 So we’re just making it up, and we’re taking inspiration from a lot of cool movies that people in the audience will recognize,” Maevers said.

-This show will be post-apocalyptic and, for the first half, they are calling it savage beauty, taking inspiration from movies such as “Dune” and “Mad Max.”
+This show will be post-apocalyptic and, for the first half, they are calling it Savage Beauty, taking inspiration from movies such as “Dune” and “Mad Max”.
 For the second half, they will be taking everyone to space in the Space Age segment.

 One part of the show Maevers is excited about is the halftime portion as it is something they have never done before.
-They will be doing a play of sorts with a mash-up between “Star Wars” and “The Wizard of Oz.”
+They will be doing a play of sorts with a mash-up between “Star Wars” and “The Wizard of Oz”.

 “I loved this so much when we found it.
 It fits with our domestic violence themes so well, because Dorothy finds out at the end, she had the power all along.
 And with victims of domestic violence, they just need to find out and know that they have the power to get out of that situation and find a safe space, and there are people at the safe house that can help them do that,” Maevers said.